 You may not be aware, but it is custom wedding etiquette to offer a meal to staff working at your wedding reception.
 This depends on the venue as some may cover this in total venue costs, but others may not.
 This can unexpectedly add to your reception venue budget, since costs per head can be pricey.

-One hidden cost you probably hadn’t thought aboutor maybe underestimated are invitations and postage.
-Many people often forget how expensive postage costs are these days, especially if you’re inviting anyone from overseas.
+One hidden cost you probably hadn’t thought aboutor maybe underestimated is postage to invite your guests.
+It's easy to forget how expensive postage costs are, especially if you’re inviting anyone from overseas.

 Wedding cakes can be a huge wedding expense, on average costing $5371 in Australia.
 If that wasn’t enough, some venues can add on an additional surcharge to cut and serve the cake during your reception.

 This fee is usually charged per slice at $1 to $2.

 Let’s say you had 200 guests, you could be forking out up to an extra $400.
 Ouch.